Overriding Type Class Instances (Part 2)

 overrideFrom :: f x -> OverrideRep xs f x

-We can then define the instance for Generic Override
+We can then define the instance for Generic Override as follows, delegating to our GOverride type class.

 instance (Generic a, GOverride xs (Rep a)) => Generic (Override a xs) where